Singapore MRT, LRT & Bus Fare Calculator (2026)

 How Singapore MRT Fares Work

-Singapore public transport fares are distance-based — the further you travel, the more you pay, up to a cap.
-Adult card fares start at $0.83 for journeys up to 3.2 km and increase in steps for longer journeys.
-Paying with an EZ-Link card or SimplyGo saves $0.22 per trip versus cash.
-Concession fares for seniors, students, and children are significantly lower.
+Singapore public transport fares are distance-based and set by the Public Transport Council (PTC) — the further you travel, the more you pay, up to a cap.
+Following the fare adjustment effective 27 December 2025, adult card fares start at $1.28 for journeys up to 3.2 km and rise in steps to a maximum of about $2.57 for cross-island journeys.
+Paying with EZ-Link, SimplyGo or any contactless bank card saves $0.22 per trip versus cash.
+Seniors, students and children with concession cards pay significantly less.

 Journey Details